 Yaisa runs yoga classes at Heartland, a magical property on the gorgeous native land of the Aldinga Beach scrub.
 She also live-streams her classes from Heartland to a global audience.
 Through her class library, you can gain access to an online collection of recorded classes to practice whenever and wherever you want.

-To join her in-person or online, book a class below.
+To join her in-person or online, book a class now.